Brunhild: Etymology

 The name Brunhild in its various forms is derived from the equivalents of Old High German brunia (armor) and hiltia (conflict).
 The name is first attested in the sixth century, for the historical Brunhilda of Austrasia, as Brunichildis.

 In the context of the heroic tradition, the first element of her name may be connected to Brunhild's role as a shieldmaiden.
 In the Eddic poem Helreið Brynhildar, the valkyrie Sigrdrífa from Sigrdrífumál is identified with Brunhild.
 This name consists of the elements sigr and drífa and can be translated as "driver to victory".
 It could simply be a synonym for valkyrie.

 Origins

 The most popular theory about the origins of the legendary Brunhild is that she originates from two historical figures of the Merovingian dynasty: Brunhilda of Austrasia, a Visigothic princess who married the Frankish king Sigebert I, and Fredegund, who was married to Sigebert's brother Chilperic I. Frankish historian Gregory of Tours blames Fredegund for Sigebert's murder in 575, after which Fredegund and Brunhild carried on a feud that lasted until 613, when Chilperic's son Chlothar II captured and killed her.
 If this theory is correct, then Brunhild has essentially taken the role of Fredegund in the Nibelungen story while maintaining Brunhilda of Austrasia's name.

 A less widely accepted theory locates the origins of the Brunhild figure in the story of the Ostrogothic general Uraias.
-Uraias's wife insulted the wife of the Ostrogothic king Witiges, and the king's wife then had Witiges murder Uraias.
+Uraias's wife insulted the wife of the Ostrogothic king Ildibad, and the king's wife then had Uraias murdered.